Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Probabilistic Contrastive Learning

-This proof generalizes the recent results of \citet{dml_inversion} to a broader family of generative processes.
-MCInfoNCE recovers not only the correct (mean) embeddings $\mu(x)$ under heterogeneous noise and non-injectivity, but also the level of aleatoric uncertainty $\kappa(x)$.
+This generalizes the recent results of \citet{dml_inversion} to the broader family of probabilistic generative processes.
+MCInfoNCE recovers not only the correct (mean) embeddings $\mu(x)$ under a noisy and non-injectivity generator, but also the heterogeneous aleatoric uncertainty $\kappa(x)$.